About Manadalay

 1. Visit Mandalay Hill

-Mandalay Hill is a must-do, this 240-meter high hill gives you an incredible view of the whole area.
-Getting up there is easier than you would expect, they build an elevator and escalator on the foot of the temple.
-Note to cover yourself and take off your shoes.
-The entrance fee to Mandalay Hill is K1000. ($0.75)
+Mandalay Hill is a must-do!
+This 240-meter-high hill gives you an incredible view of the whole surrounding area.
+Getting up to the top is easier than you would expect, with an elevator and escalator at the foot of the temple.
+Remember to cover yourself and take off your shoes before entering.
+The entrance fee to Mandalay Hill is K1000 (0.75 USD).

 2. Back in time at the Mingun Pagoda

 The almost square-shaped pagoda is one of a kind.
-It can be a bit crowded at the entrance but if you walk around it you will be the only one there.
-Book a Myanmar Temples tour
+It can be a bit crowded at the entrance, but if you walk around it, you will be the only one there.

 3. In the clouds at Hsinbyume Pagoda

-Near to the Mingun Pagoda is the beautiful white Hsinbyume Pagoda.
-You can walk up the stairs and explore every level of the pagoda.
-The Pagoda is not big shouldn’t be missed while visiting Mandalay.
+Near the Mingun Pagoda stands the beautiful white Hsinbyume Pagoda.
+You can walk up the stairs and explore every level of this pagoda.
+The Pagoda is not big and is a must-see when you visit Mandalay.
 This is one of the reasons why you must visit Myanmar.

 Also see: Best temples in Bagan